Formula One drivers from the United States: Notable former drivers

 Dan Gurney is highly regarded for his Formula One contributions both on and off track.
 He is the only driver to have scored the first victory for three constructors: Porsche (1962), Brabham (1964), and Eagle (1967).
 He himself had built the Eagle.
 Gurney's name is still associated with aerodynamics; he was the first person to use what is now known as a "Gurney flap" on the wing of his car.
 He is also credited as the first person to spray champagne on the podium.
 Gurney had made his debut with Ferrari in 1959, finishing in the top three in two of the four races he contested.
 His second season, now with BRM, was much less successful and his only race finish was in tenth position.
 Between 1961 and 1965 Gurney drove for three teams and was classified in the top six in the drivers' championship on each occasion, but he would never get higher than fourth in the title race.
 He left the sport in 1968 but made a brief return with McLaren after the death of founder Bruce McLaren.
 Gurney won four races out of the 86 he started.

-Peter Revson started four races for Lotus in 1964, but returned to the US to drive in sports cars and Indy Cars.
+Peter Revson started four races as a privateer in 1964, but returned to the US to drive in sports cars and Indy Cars.
 He made a guest appearance for Tyrrell at the 1971 United States Grand Prix and, though he did not finish the race, he impressed enough to be signed for McLaren for the following season.
 He stood on the podium at four of the nine races he attended, and stayed with the team for an even more successful year in 1973.
 Revson won the 1973 British Grand Prix and the 1973 Canadian Grand Prix, both in wet conditions, but chose to move to Shadow when McLaren offered him only a third car.
 While testing for the 1974 South African Grand Prix the front suspension of Revson's car failed, sending him into the barriers with fatal results.